1. Illumina MiSeq System

 Instrument that employs precise temperature control and rapid temperature changes to conduct amplification of nucleic acids by means of polymerase chain reaction (PCR)

-We have 14 workstations running on Ubuntu OS (Bio-Linux 8 installed) available to be used by Monash academics and students for high throughput genomics data analysis.
-They are located in our Bioinformatics Office Room 3-3-20.
+We have 30 workstations running on Ubuntu OS available to be used by Monash academics and research students for high throughput genomics data analysis.
+They are located in our Bioinformatics and Big Data Laboratory Room 3-3-19.
+This room also supports the teaching and research projects of the Major "Genomics and Bioinformatics" under the School of Science Bachelor of Science Degree.
 External collaborators are also welcome to use these computers for research.
 Please contact us for more details.